afni/afni_doc/statistics/mema.rst

 All input files should only contain ONE (either beta or t-statistic) sub-brick.
 You don't have to type those input file names.
-Instead I suggest that you list all those files by executing 'ls -1 *.BRIK' (number ONE, not letter L ) on the terminal, and copy and taste them onto the 3dMEMA interface.
+Instead I suggest that you list all those files by executing ``ls -1 *.BRIK`` (number ONE, not letter L ) on the terminal, and copy and taste them onto the ``3dMEMA`` interface.
 Directories can be included as part of the file name, that is, those input files don't have to be in the same directory where you run 3dMEMA.
 It's always a good habit, for records and for running it again (or a different analysis) in batch mode later on, to save all the input items in a pure text file with content like